rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 For *'good old' basic programming methods*, Python and CircuitPython can certainly be coded with a plain text editor and tested with a serial console/terminal connected to the target MCU board.

-So on the AGX Orin Developer Kit, we first followed [Adafruit's basic setup and testing recommendations](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-linux) for Linux on its CircuitPython ARM Cortex M-series MCU boards.  *Then we proceeded to install Python Miniforge and Spyder for an aarch64 conda environment and scientific grade IDE compatible with the rest of the Jupyter Notebook (scipy, numpy etc) environment.*
+So on the AGX Orin Developer Kit, we first followed [Adafruit's basic setup and testing recommendations](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-linux) for Linux on its CircuitPython ARM Cortex M-series MCU boards.  *Then we proceeded to install Python Conda Miniforge3 and Spyder for an aarch64 conda environment and scientific grade IDE compatible with the rest of the Jupyter Notebook (scipy, numpy etc) environment.*

 From the top: